 LM317 Voltage Regulator Calculator

-Enter your R1 and R2 resistor values into the LM317 Voltage Regulator Calculator to find the output voltage your circuit will produce, along with power dissipation and regulation factor.
-Got a specific voltage in mind?
-Drop it into the Target Output Voltage field and get the exact R2 value you need.
+The LM317 is a popular adjustable voltage regulator IC used in power supply circuits to deliver a stable output voltage set by two resistors.
+Enter your Resistance R1 and Resistance R2 values into the LM317 Voltage Regulator Calculator to find the Output Voltage, along with power dissipation and regulation factor.
+Optionally, enter a Target Output Voltage to calculate the exact R2 value needed to achieve it.

 Ω